Ali-Bueno/SkyrimAccessibility/Readme.md

 6. Launch SKSE from within MO2.

 ## Available Features
-- Intro Auto Walkthrough;
+- Intro Auto Walkthrough; [In Nearest Plans]
 - Clairvoyance with Audio Path, Awailable on Z Key;
 - Reworked Lockpicking System based on Skill Level, Hotkey G Key;
-- Audio Markers on Items, NPC, Containers, Doors, etc.
+- Audio Markers on Items, NPC, Containers, Doors, etc.[Not Yet Complete]

 ## What is not Included
 - TTS is not proposed by this Mod